pulp/pulp-oci-images/docs/multi-process-images.md

 ### Adding Signing Services

 Administrators can add signing services to Pulp using the command line tools.
 Users may then associate the signing services with repositories that support content signing.
-See [Signing Services](signing_script) documentation for more information.
+See *Signing Services* documentation for more information: https://github.com/pulp/pulp-oci-images/blob/latest/docs/signing_script.md

 ### Certificates and Keys